UBC-CIC/call-center-historical-audio-processing/audio-processing-frontend/README.md

   audio files, [link to StorageClass documentation](https://aws-amplify.github.io/amplify-js/api/classes/storageclass.html).
   The audio files are deleted in non-debug mode after they have been transcribed and added to the ElasticSearch index.
-* GraphQL-based API that writes file metadata to DynamoDB tables in response to file upload events to send it over to the transcribe workflow.
+* GraphQL-based API that writes file metadata to DynamoDB tables in response to file upload events to send it over to the Transcribe workflow.
 These DynamoDB tables managed by the GraphQL Schema are TTL-enabled by importing a [third-party transformer](https://github.com/flogy/graphql-ttl-transformer). \
 Metadata can also stored with the S3 object using the Metadata config field in the Amplify.put call, and will have the prefix ```"x-amz-meta-"```.